slainless/vite-plugin-golang-wasm/README.md

 ```

-Then, import it from anywhere in the source code:
+Then, import it from anywhere in source code:

 ```ts
 // ./src/app.tsx